Import Best Practices

 Antipatterns

-- Importing all accounts in one big batch.
+• Importing all cloud accounts in one big batch.
 While tempting, don't do this.
 The initial account import calls may complete quickly but the rest of the import process remains to be done.
 The cost of retries will quickly erase any perceived speed gains from very large bulk imports.
-Cleaning up all the
+Cleaning up all the tbd policies values in the midst of heavy system load can be painful and time-consuming.

 Generic Import Process